jesseditson/Urza/README.md

 All views in Urza are parsed on the server, and rendered on the client.
 This allows the use of DOM manipulation in views, but also maintains the speed of rendering on the server, and has long-term SEO implications (that have yet to be implemented).

 Each View usually has 2 files: a template file, and a js file.
-A js file is mandatory, but templates can be shared betweeen views, or js files could even just manipulate the DOM - however, this breaks SEO, so definitely isn't recommended.
+A js file is mandatory, but templates can be shared betweeen views, or js files could even just manipulate the DOM - however, this will break SEO, so definitely isn't recommended.

 All views are rendered via push state, so every Urza app is a single page app as far as the browser is concerned, although your apps may behave more like a multiple-page app.